bocoup/webpack-workshop/content/00-core/04-webpack-plugins/content/03-define-plugin.md

 if (false) {
 ```

-You can then check the UglifyJS will remove that for you, including any other piece of dead code.
+You can then run with UglifyJS, which will remove that block in its output.
+Including any other piece of dead code, webpack through uglify removes any code that could never run.

 ---